 Even after his studies were complete, Ludvig filled his days with endless writing, “totally in the service of the unconditioned”.
-Kierkegaard likening this to Münchhausen’s Dog, who was originally a greyhound but became a dachshund on account of so much running.
+Kierkegaard likens this to Münchhausen’s Dog, who was originally a greyhound but became a dachshund on account of so much running.

 In the personal finance blogosphere we see this all the time.
-Whether it’s the doctor / software developer earning several £’000,000s per annum, or someone who’s FI/RE story looks a little ‘off’ because of the 300k inheritance they received, they nonetheless try to relate to their audience.
-It is vitally important to recognise that those who are preaching the path to Financial Independence do not always have as much ‘skin in the game’ as they appear to.
+Whether it’s the doctor / software developer earning several £’000,000s per annum, or someone who’s FI/RE story looks a little ‘off’ because of the 300k inheritance they received.
+They nonetheless try to relate to their audience.
+It is vitally important to recognise that those who are preaching the path to Financial Independence do not always have as much ‘skin in the game’* as they appear to.

-There’s nothing inherently bad about collecting inheritance or having a high salary – in fact I think increasing your income is by far the best approach to creating financial freedom.
+There’s nothing inherently bad about collecting inheritance or having a high salary.
+In fact I think increasing your income is by far the best approach to creating financial freedom.
 What I have a problem with is the absence of self-disclosure, or perhaps even self-reflection.

 The bishop praised the sermon, because that’s what he would do.
 He’s part of the system.

 Virtus Post Nummos – virtue after money

 If you are aiming for early retirement (or perhaps even normal retirement), you can perhaps sympathise with Ludvig.
 I certainly can.
 I always treated early retirement (or FI/RE) as a type of delayed gratification.
 By this I mean that I postponed the life I wanted to live until after my savings mature.
 I’ve even written about it.